7 Day Trip with 5 days Paddling

 The Trip: 6 Nights accommodations & 5 days of paddling including kayak rental.
 All meals are included except a couple where we go out (tacos on travel days and 2 dinners not included) Cost $900 (if using PayPal fees apply) Round trip transportation from San Diego is provided.

 To keep things fun and personal, we are limiting this trip to 10 participants.
-More info about registration can be found on the registration page.

 Your choice: camping or bunkhouse